-One of our recent projects is a complete interior and exterior remodel in Poway.
-The scope of the project will include an addition of approximately 650 sq. ft. of living space, and rearranging the existing floor plan.
-Located on the Stoneridge golf course, we are moving the master bedroom, expanding the kitchen and living room to take advantage of the beautiful views.
+One of our recent projects was a complete interior and exterior remodel in Poway.
+The scope of the project included the addition of approximately 650 sq. ft. of living space, and entailed rearranging the existing floor plan.
+Located on the Stoneridge golf course, we moved the master bedroom, and expanded the kitchen and living room in order to take advantage of the beautiful views.

 Front of the original house.

 Demolition started in February

 Lath work completed.

 For this project we completed the following items: